-Traffic Accidents and Collisions in San Diego Can Lead to Pedestrian Bridge and Overpass Accidents
+Traffic Accidents And Collisions Can Lead To Pedestrian Bridge And Overpass Accidents

 When accidents occur on freeways and roadways other motorists are thrown off guard.
 As we commute we all expect to travel at a predicted rate of speed and expect that the roads will be clear.
 After accidents, other motorists are always expected to proceed with caution, but not all motorists do.
 This could be a result of distracted driving, negligent driving or just being unaware of the accident or hazards ahead.
 These drivers present further danger to victims on bridges and overpasses.
 The risk of being struck again or the accident compounding is a seriously dangerous potential, and can come without warning.

 Recovering Financial Compensation After A Bridge Or Overpass Accident

-When serious injuries or death occur on bridges or freeway overpasses in San Diego and surrounding, there could be a variety of negligent parties to file a claim against.
+When serious injuries or death occur on bridges or freeway overpasses in San Diego and surrounding areas, there could be a variety of negligent parties to file a claim against.
 This could be other motorists who causes the initial accident, subsequent motorists who further contributed to the initial accident, and or their respective insurance companies.

 Understanding the complexities of these claims is essential to recovery.
 The other parties and agencies have insurance and law firms on hand to fight you, so victims need aggressive and experienced representation.

-The attorneys and Martinez and Schill obtained a $2,650,000 settlement for a young woman who fell from a 30 footbridge overpass in the darkness of night, not realizing she was on a bridge at the time of her accident.
-She had exited her vehicle, crossed over to the other side of the roadway bridge to get herself out of harm’s way of oncoming traffic, and then fell from a height off over the side of the bridge sustaining serious life-threatening injuries including spinal fracture, multiple broken bones, and traumatic brain injury.
+The attorneys at Martinez & Schill LLP obtained a $2.65 million settlement for a young woman who fell from a 30-foot bridge overpass in the darkness of night, not realizing that she was on a bridge at the time of her accident.
+She had exited her vehicle, crossed over to the other side of the roadway bridge to get herself out of harm’s way of oncoming traffic, and then fell over the side of the bridge, sustaining serious, life-threatening injuries, including spinal fracture, multiple broken bones and traumatic brain injury.